arsarsars/arsarsars.github.io/index.md

 **Quotation**

-`<"More for others, enough for everybody." -- from speech delivered by T.P.
-Rachmat>`
+- "More for others, enough for everybody." -- from T.P.
+Rachmat